 Congratulations on a patient job, carefully done.
-Laura just sent you an email telling you about the lunch she’s going to take you to at your favorite place next time she’s in town.
+Julie just sent you an email telling you about the lunch she’s going to take you to at your favorite place next time she’s in town.
 Awesome.

 Of course, your job as Salesforce admin is never done, and there’s certainly some fine-tuning ahead.
 But, for now, you can pat yourself on the back for finishing the process of creating Event Monitoring Analytics!